Install PureOS¶

 Select your keyboard layout:

 Disk partitioning.
 This guide assumes that your disk is blank.
 Choose automatic partitioning (Erase disk option), the installer will automatically partition your disk.
-Type-in the password you wish to use for the full disk encryption.
-Leave it out if you do NOT want disk encryption:
+Enter the password you wish to use for the full disk encryption.
+Leave it out if you do NOT want disk encryption.

 Note